 Mr. Hotopp became President of the Company in December 1996 and previously served as Senior Vice President since 1991.
-Mr. Shaw has had various positions with National Westminster Bank Plc. since May 1996.
+Ms. Henderson has been President of Chiron Productions, Ltd. for at least five years and became Executive Director of the HRH Foundation in September 1999.
+From May 1996 to April 1999, Mr. Shaw served in various positions for National Westminster Bank Plc., including most recently as Chief Corporate Officer, North America.
 Previously he was Executive Vice President and General Counsel of The Chase Manhattan Corporation and The Chase Manhattan Bank, N.A.
 Mr. Shaw is the brother-in-law of Mr. Ryan.
 Each other director has engaged in the principal occupation indicated in the above table for at least the past five years.
 Mr. Ryan also served as President of the Company from April 1990 to December 1996.